 Students are paid at an hourly rate and receive pay every two weeks for the hours worked.
-The average Federal Work-Study hourly rate is an average of \$10.00 per hour.
+The average Federal Work-Study hourly rate is the prevailing minimum wage for the city of Chicago.
 It is Moody's policy that a student may not be employed more than 24 hours per week during an academic period or 38.75 hours per week during a break period.
 A student's work study award cannot be used as a credit on the student's bill.
 Federal Work-Study positions are subject to campus availability.